kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 -   you need to read the source code of WebUI keywords if it threw a SERE.

-Wow can you avoid SERE at all?
+How can you avoid SERE at all?
 Well, I don’t know.
 There is no silver bullet.
 Please find your way for yourself.

 In the TC4, I showed how to fix the defect in a built-in keyword.
 I hope Katalon to address my suggestion and fix the problematic built-in keywords.